Applifier/unity-ads-helper/README.md

 > **Pro Tip: Designing for User Experience**
 >
-> One thing to be aware of is that you don't always have to initialize Unity Ads at the start of your game.
+> One thing to consider when designing your game with ads in mind is that you don't always have to initialize Unity Ads at the start of your game.
 >
 > For instance, if you've designed your game to delay the showing of ads until after the user has had time to learn the rules of gameplay and progress through a few levels, it may take a few game sessions before they reach a point where they would start seeing ads.
 >